Ghost and tachyon free Weyl gauge theories: a systematic approach: Critical cases

 In addition to possessing no ghosts or tachyons, a healthy physical theory should also be renormalizable.
 The first step in assessing whether this is possible is to determine whether the theory is power-counting renormalizable (PCR).

 As discussed in \cite{Lin2019a,Lin2020}, the key quantity for determining whether a theory is PCR is the propagator

 In particular, if the $b$-matrices are block diagonal, with each block containing only one of the fields $A$, $\mathfrak{s}$, $\mathfrak{a}$ and $B$, then there are no mixing terms in the (gauge-fixed) Lagrangian and it is straightforward to obtain the propagators for these fields separately from $\hat{D}$.
-Extending the original PCR criterion used by Sezgin in \cite{Sezgin1980} would require the propagator of the $A$ and $B$ fields to decay at least as quickly as $k^{-2}$ at high energy, and those of the $\mathfrak{s}$ and $\mathfrak{a}$ fields to fall off at least as $k^{-4}$.
-By contrast, our alternative PCR criterion used in \cite{Lin2019a,Lin2020} also permits the presence of non-propagating fields (for which the propagator decays no faster than $\sim k^0$), since these should completely decouple from the rest of the theory.
-The ultimate consistency of these two approaches in identifying particular theories as PCR is discussed at length in \cite{Lin2020}, although the second approach is preferred since it identifies further critical cases that reduce to those identified by Sezgin's criterion after integrating out any non-propagating modes.
+Extending the original PCR criterion used by Sezgin in \cite{Sezgin1980} would require the propagator of the $A$ and $B$ fields to decay at least as quickly as $k^{-2}$, respectively, at high energy, and those of the $\mathfrak{s}$ and $\mathfrak{a}$ fields to fall off at least as $k^{-4}$ (see \Cref{sec:PCRdef}).
+By contrast, we proposed an alternative criterion in \cite{Lin2019a,Lin2020}, which we now term propagating power counting renormalizability (PPCR), that in addition allows the presence of non-propagating fields at high momenta (for which the propagator decays no faster than $\sim k^0$).
+Since the physical basis of power-counting renormalizability relates to the divergence at large momenta of integrals describing the propagation of particles around closed loops in Feynman diagrams, it seems physically reasonable to allow for the presence of modes that do not propagate at large momenta, since these should be integrated out and not contribute to the loop integrals.
+PPCR is less restrictive than PCR, and it may therefore retain some theories that are eliminated by PCR erroneously.
+The ultimate consistency of these two approaches in identifying particular theories as PCR and PPCR is discussed at length in \cite{Lin2020}, although the second approach is preferred since it identifies further critical cases that reduce to those identified by Sezgin's criterion at linear level after integrating out any non-propagating modes.
 We therefore again adopt the latter method here, which is consistent with our previous work.

-On performing this analysis, one finds that most of the critical cases identified as PCR are identical to those listed in Table I, III or V in \cite{Lin2020}, or are a PGT$^+$ without any propagating mode (which were not listed in \cite{Lin2020}) but with an additional propagating dilaton.
+On performing this analysis, one finds that most of the critical cases identified as PPCR are identical to those listed in Table I, III or V in \cite{Lin2020}, or are a PGT$^+$ without any propagating mode (which were not listed in \cite{Lin2020}) but with an additional propagating dilaton.
 One may understand the reason for this by first expanding the $\mathcal{T}^{*2}$ terms in \eqref{eqn:WGTLag} to obtain

 The $BT$ terms are the only possible origin for mixing terms containing the $B$-field after linearization, and so there will be no mixing terms in the $a$-matrices if these terms vanish, for which the condition on the Lagrangian parameters is